 Unofficial Pluslife FAQ (EN)

 This website is a non-commercial knowledge base for researchers and nerds.
+This site is independent of Altruan and Pluslife.
 It is not intended for the general public and makes no claim to completeness, accuracy or being up-to-date.
 It can in no way replace a consultation with qualified medical personnel.

 Pluslife is a commercial, molecular LAMP assay for the detection of SARS-CoV-2 RNA.
-It is similar to (but much cheaper than) devices like Lucira or Cue, which are only available on the US market.
+It is similar to (but much cheaper than) devices like Lucira, Metrix or 3EO, which are only available on the US market.

 Costs are about ~5-7€ per test and 150-300€ for the device itself.
 It is the only affordable molecular Covid test procedure currently available in Germany.